top of page

 turkey vulture soaring over Big Sur

-The National Park Service offers this photo to aid in distinguishing between these two species by their underwing markings.
-The bird on the left is a turkey vulture, while the one on the right is a California condor.
+The National Park Service provides this photo to help differentiate between these two species based on their underwing markings.
+The bird on the left is a turkey vulture, whereas the one on the right is a California condor.

 Wingmarking of Turkey vulture and California Condor